-Director Jim Jarmusch’s films tend to require a certain amount of patience; when they work well, the patience pays off, and when they don’t, they rather overstay their welcome.
+Director Jim Jarmusch’s films tend to require a certain amount of patience.
+When they work well, the patience pays off; when they don’t, they rather overstay their welcome.
 Unfortunately, The Limits of Control (2009) is closer to the latter than the former, although I enjoyed some of its elements.

 The story, such as it is, involves a stone-faced operative referred to only as Lone Man (Isaach De Bankole) who undertakes a shady, nebulous assignment and travels to Spain to carry it out.
 Along the way, he receives clues and exchanges code phrases with various contacts, part of a vast clandestine network working him toward his objective.
 Throughout, Lone Man maintains a single-minded, inscrutable focus, moving patiently through the underworld with cold, emotionless professionalism.